novayo/LeetCode/1026_Maximum_Difference_Between_Node_and_Ancestor/README.md

 * Memory Usage: 19.9 MB, less than 89.95% of Python3 online submissions for Maximum Difference Between Node and Ancestor.

 > recursion

+---

+try_3.py: O(n) O(height)

+* Runtime: 62 ms, faster than 13.06% of Python3 online submissions for Maximum Difference Between Node and Ancestor.
+* Memory Usage: 22.7 MB, less than 8.48% of Python3 online submissions for Maximum Difference Between Node and Ancestor.

+> recursion